• Skip to primary navigation

 Electrical ⇾ Thermal Energy ⇾ Kinetic ⇾ Electrical

-Flywheel Energy Storage (FES): Electrical energy drives a wheel spinning in a frictionless chamber.
+Electrical energy drives a wheel spinning in a low-friction chamber.
 When energy is needed the speed of the wheel is reduced and increases as it is being charged.

 Electrical ⇾ Kinetic ⇾ Electrical